 You: “Yeah, likewise.”

-Mate: “Must be that time of the year!”
+Friend: “Must be that time of the year, hey.”

 Ever participated in something like that above?
 We are so consumed by the concept of being time poor that when we catch up or chat to our friends or family, the conversation lacks substance.
 Be an active listener, and respond to them with questions and statements that provoke thought.
-Try to avoid the same, used, responses we often use.
+Try to avoid the same, used, responses we often dish up.

 #2 Be Prepared For Emotion

-Often with some mates you may have never pushed the boundary with deeper discussions and chats, and there’s a chance it could get a bit emotional.
+Often with some friends you may have never pushed the boundary with deeper discussions and chats, and there’s a chance it could get a bit emotional.
 And while this is awesome, be prepared for that.

 Now I’m not saying you have to be a counsellor, but just envisage yourself in the situation and be prepared to comfort said friend or family if needed.
 There is nothing worse than when someone pours their guts out to you, and you’re not too sure what do to do.
 Give them a hug, pat on the back, console them – just be there and aware.
 It’ll probably break some new ground in your relationship, too.

 #3 There Is Nothing Wrong With More Help